 Mykonos Blanc – 5-star, beachfront, boutique hotel with a saltwater pool, wellness center, and beach club.

 Mykonos Blanc is a trendy, luxe hotel offering forty-two rooms, suites, and maisonettes, all with private terraces, most with sea views, many with jacuzzis, and one with a private pool.
 Located right on Ornos Beach, the hotel features the lively beach club Pasaji, which is open to the public, as well as a private, guests-only beach space.
 Chic perks include a lavish spa and free transfers on arrival and departure.
 Mykonos Blanc is one of only a handful of hotels on the island with a wheelchair accessible room and an elevator.

 Mykonos Blanc – Location

-Mykonos Blanc is well-located on popular Ornos Beach, just a 3-minute walk to the bus stop with routes into Mykonos Town, a 2-minute walk to the water taxi to the southern beaches, including Platis Gialos and Elia, and just an 8-minute walk to Korfos Beach (not nearly as nice as Ornos Beach).
-The hotel is a short walk of several fantastic restaurants and beach clubs, including the luxurious Buddha Bar Beach only a 9-minute walk south along the beach.
+Mykonos Blanc is well-located on beautiful Ornos Beach, just a 2-minute walk to the bus stop with routes into Mykonos Town, a 2-minute walk to the water taxi to the southern beaches, including Platis Gialos and Elia, and a 7-minute walk to Korfos Beach (not nearly as nice as Ornos Beach).
+The hotel is a short walk from several fantastic restaurants and beach clubs, including the luxurious Buddha Bar Beach only a 9-minute walk south along the beach.
 A pharmacy and 2 grocery stores are only a short walk away.